History of Rockland County, New York (1798–1900): History

 Rockland remained semirural until the 1950s, when the Palisades Interstate Parkway, Tappan Zee Bridge, and other major arteries were built.
 In the decades that followed, the county became a maturely developed suburb of New York City.
-As people moved up from the five boroughs (particularly the Bronx in the early years) the population flourished from 89,276 in 1950 to 338,329 in 2020.
-A 379% Increase.
+As people moved up from the five boroughs (particularly the Bronx in the early years) the population flourished from 89,276 in 1950 to 338,329 in 2020, a 279% increase.

 Historical settlements

 In the 19th century, the following settlements were created in these towns.
 Several have been renamed, some expanded and others disappeared.

-The naming of settlements mostly derived from the person who owned the land, the geography of the location.
+The naming of settlements mostly derived from the person who owned the land and/or the geography of the location.
 Currently Rockland County is one of 24 areas in New York State designated a Preserve America Community.